 McCann FitzGerald The Company Limited by Guarantee ("CLG") COMPANIES ACT 2014 The Companies Act 2014 (the "Act") came into effect on 1 June 2015 and has introduced significant reforms in company law in Ireland.
-The Act has since then been amended and updated.
 The Act consolidates previous legislation on companies limited by guarantee not having a share capital (the "CLG") although the previous law remains substantially the same.
 Although rare in practice, an existing guarantee company with a share capital will become a designated activity company limited by guarantee and not a CLG.
 This briefing deals exclusively with CLGs.
 See the separate McCann FitzGerald briefing on designated activity companies.
-Key Features - A CLG is a company limited by guarantee and which does not have a share capital. - Unless exempted, a guarantee company will be required to have its company name end in "company limited by guarantee." - Much of the law relating to a private company limited by shares will apply to a CLG subject to some important disapplications and additional provisions. - · A CLG can avail of an audit exemption but any one member may object to same. - A CLG may have as few as a single member and no maximum number of members but the constitution of the CLG must specify the number of member(s) with which it is to be registered. - The CLG has a single-document constitution, incorporating a memorandum of association and articles of association. - The memorandum of association must set out the objects of the CLG and the CLG will have the capacity to do any act or thing stated in the objects. - · A CLG requires at least two directors. - The AGM may be dispensed with if a CLG has a single member.
+Key Features - A CLG is a company limited by guarantee and which does not have a share capital. - An existing guarantee company with no share capital is deemed to be a CLG on commencement of the Act. - Unless exempted, an existing guarantee company will be required to change its name at the end of the transition period (ending on 30 November 2016) so that it ends in "company limited by guarantee." - Much of the law relating to a private company limited by shares will apply to a CLG subject to some important disapplications and additional provisions. - A CLG can avail of an audit exemption but any one member may object to same. - A CLG may have as few as a single member and no maximum number of members but the constitution of the CLG must specify the number of member(s) with which it is to be registered. - The CLG has a single-document constitution, incorporating a memorandum of association and articles of association. - The memorandum of association must set out the objects of the CLG and the CLG will have the capacity to do any act or thing stated in the objects. - A CLG requires at least two directors. - The AGM may be dispensed with if a CLG has a single member.